DamianBudelewski/shinyproxy-provisioning/README.md

 URL of Azure Container Registry with app image: `shinyappsacr.azurecr.io/shinyapps/nycmetrovis`

-### Deployment
+## Deployment

-1. Building application
+### 1. Building application

-2. Creating infrastructure
+### 2. Creating infrastructure
 	Start with moving into terraform directory `cd terraform`.
 Initialize working directory with `terraform init` command.
 You should see information simmilar to this `Terraform has been successfully initialized!`.
 Now you can create execution plan with `terraform plan` command.
 After a while you should see quite big output in which you can see every resource that is planned to be deployed.
-In our case it's 9 resources.
-- terraform plan output: `Plan: 9 to add, 0 to change, 0 to destroy.` Last what we have to do is to apply this plan with cmd `terraform apply`.
+In our case it's 9 resources `Plan: 9 to add, 0 to change, 0 to destroy`.
+Last what we have to do is to apply this plan with cmd `terraform apply`.
 After successful deployment you should get public ip address and fqdn name of created virtual machine.

 ```bash
 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.